lammps/lammps/doc/src/pair_dpd_coul_slater_long.rst

 Style *dpd/coul/slater/long* computes a force field for dissipative particle dynamics (DPD) following the exposition in :ref:`(Groot)
-<GrootS>`.
+<Groot5>`.
 It also allows for the use of charged particles in the
 model by adding a long-range Coulombic term to the DPD interactions.
 The short-range portion of the Coulombics is calculated by this pair style.
 The long-range Coulombics are computed by use of the